ssrando/ssrando/README.md

 ## Installing from source

-You will need Python (3.8 for Windows) and pip (which should come with Python), as well as [WIT](https://wit.wiimm.de/download.html) (Windows users, download the Cygwin version; there's a simple installer.exe, you will probably have to reboot your system)
+You will need Python (version 3.8 for Windows) and pip (which should come with Python)

 1. In a terminal, navigate to the directory where you want to install the randomizer (using `cd`)
 2. Clone the repository with git and enter the directory